cksystemsteaching/selfie/grader/introductory-assignments.md

 ### Nibble

 A [nibble](https://en.wikipedia.org/wiki/Nibble) is a block of four bits.
-A Block of four bits corresponds to exactly one hexadecimal digit.
+A Block of four bits corresponds to precisely one hexadecimal digit.

 **Examples**:

-For example the bit value 0b1010 is 4 bits long and called a nibble, it represents the decimal value 10.
+For example, the bit value 0b1010 is 4 bits long and called a nibble, it represents the decimal value 10.

 | 8   | 4   | 2   | 1   | Value |
 | --- | --- | --- | --- | :---: |